Achievable logoAchievable logo

 Alertness

-The ability to remain attentive and focused on the surrounding environment.
+Alertness is the ability to stay attentive and focused on the surrounding environment.

-• Influences: Regulated by the reticular activating system (RAS) in the brainstem and synchronized with our natural 24-hour circadian rhythm.
+• Influences: Regulated by the reticular activating system (RAS) in the brainstem and coordinated with the body’s natural 24-hour circadian rhythm.

 • Disruptions: Can be affected by drugs, toxins, head injuries, or conditions like ADHD, depression, and chronic fatigue.